yedpodtrzitko/godot-docs/classes/class_editorexportplatformandroid.rst

 :ref:`String<class_String>` **command_line/extra_args**

-A list of additional command line arguments, exported project will receive when started.
+A list of additional command line arguments, separated by space, which the exported project will receive when started.

 .. rst-class:: classref-item-separator